pyscripter/python4delphi/PythonForDelphi/Readme.txt

 INSTALLATION:
 ~~~~~~~~~~~~~
-  install the Python for Windows distribution (http://www.python.org/).
+  Install the Python for Windows distribution (http://www.python.org/).
+  In case your Python distribution does not register an environment variable
+  PYTHONHOME, (for example Anaconda) see under NOTES.

   1) Install the core components
      ~~~~~~~~~~~~~~~~~~~~~~~~~~~